nebojsadj/Kettlebells/README.md

-# Getting Started with Create React App
+# Styled-component and React-scroll demo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).